tomislavmedak/tomislavmedak.github.io/en/amateur/index.md

   - name: Tomislav Medak
     affiliation:

 lead: 'A proposal for a curriculum in amateur librarianship, developed through the activities and exigencies of the Public Library project.
-Drawing from a historic genealogy of public library as the institution of access to knowledge, the proletarian tradition of really useful knowledge and the amateur agency driven by technological development, the curriculum covers a range of segments from immediately applicable workflows for scanning, sharing and using e-books, over politics and tactics around custodianship of online libraries, to applied media theory implicit in the practices of amateur librarianship.
+Drawing from a historical genealogy of public library as the institution of access to knowledge, the proletarian tradition of really useful knowledge and the amateur agency driven by technological development, the curriculum covers a range of segments from immediately applicable workflows for scanning, sharing and using e-books, over politics and tactics around custodianship of online libraries, to applied media theory implicit in the practices of amateur librarianship.
 The proposal was originally written for the [Mondothèque](http://www.mondotheque.be/wiki/index.php/Main_Page), a wiki and a notebook of experiments with the legacy of the universalist and documentalist Paul Otlet, edited by [Constant](http://www.constantvzw.org/site/?lang=fr).'

 ---